-The IU School of Medicine Skill Enhancement Award, offered through Faculty Affairs, Professional Development, and Diversity, provides Associate Professors the opportunity to acquire new skills to accelerate the trajectory of their career toward Full Professor.
+The IU School of Medicine Skill Enhancement Award provides Associate Professors the opportunity to acquire new skills to accelerate the trajectory of their career toward full professor.

 The skill enhancement experiences are expected to occur away from campus over a timeframe of two-five weeks.
 Examples include, but are not limited to:

 - Visiting an institution to engage with a collaborator to learn a new technique.